GeneralPoxter/GlossBERT/README.md

 We also extend GlossBERT by proposing GlossBERT-C, a model for *contrastive* context-gloss classification.
 This extension is motivated by the hypothesis that BERT might learn more meaningful differences between senses if positive and negative examples are juxtaposed in the same input sequence during training and inference.

-To make the task contrastive, we train BERT for binary *triple* (as opposed to pair) classification, where each triple consists of a context and two glosses to be compared.
+To make the task contrastive, we train BERT for binary *triple* (instead of pair) classification, where each triple consists of a context and two glosses to be compared.
 Formally, given a word $w$ and two senses $s_1$ and $s_2$, we construct the context-gloss triple:

 ```